How is Zeffy free?

 For instance, if your organization is focused on marine life conservation, you must work with a company that values environmental conservation, sustainability, ocean life, or other related issues.
 You can lose credibility if you partner with a business whose product line contributes to water pollution.

-3 tips to chose the right company to sponsor your nonprofit
+3 tips for choosing the right company to sponsor your nonprofit

 Check the company’s website, specifically its About Us page, to learn about its objectives, mission, and vision.
 Understand what values matter to them and whether they align with yours.